Jus tertii: Case law example

 In Gissel v.
-State, 727 P.2d 1153 (Idaho 1986), Gissel unlawfully harvested wild rice growing on land jointly owned by the state of Idaho and the National Forest Service.
+State, Gissel unlawfully harvested wild rice growing on land jointly owned by the state of Idaho and the National Forest Service.
 An Idaho Court convicted Gissel of trespass, and Idaho officials seized and sold the rice at auction.
 Because Idaho had only one half interest in the land, Gissel challenged the state’s authority to seize, sell, and keep the profits from all of the rice.
 The Idaho Supreme Court held that Gissel was entitled to half of the profits because Idaho did not effectively make the jus tertii argument on behalf of the federal government, “the Gissels, though trespassers and without legal title, which title rests with the Forest Service, still by mere possession have greater rights superior to that of the state.”

 The jus tertii principle also extends to criminal law.
 For example, in Anic, Stylianou & Suleyman v R, three men were charged with larceny (among other things) after breaking into a house to steal drugs.
 The men argued that they should not be charged with stealing something which is unlawfully possessed.
 The court rejected this argument on the basis that larceny has always been an offence against possession.
 The common law has never recognised an absolute right of ownership.
 The owner is merely the person who has the best right to possession.
 Therefore, a person can be guilty of larceny by stealing from someone who had stolen the thing from someone else.
 The right to possess drugs is limited by statute but the occupant of the house had a better right to possession than the defendants.